Oku-Code/void-linux-guide/void-setup-guide.md

----
-description: A guide to install void linux with btrfs and snapshots using snapper
-date: 08-02-2021
-rev: 1.2
-author: Oku-Code
----

-# Void linux installation guide with btrfs file system, snapper and automatic snapshots and cleanup
+# Void linux installation guide with btrfs file system, snapper and automatic snapshots and cleanup - By Oku
-## By Oku

 Hello and welcome, here i'm going to explain the basics about to setup, configure and install **void linux** an independent linux distribution, there are some tricks to get work with btrfs file system, in this case i recommend this guide if you want to have the following: